 Montessori classes operate in three-year ‘cycles’; the child attends the same Montessori classroom for a full three years.
 Children experience a positive sense of community, develop responsibility for themselves and respect for others.

 The Montessori program is carefully planned and sequenced over the three-year period to give children a solid foundation for future learning.
 Attendance for the full three years supports the child in becoming a confident and socially aware individual.
 Extended Day is the final, and most rewarding, year of the Montessori program and is equivalent to Kindergarten.
 It offers the child the opportunity to build on and consolidate skills, to realise the potential of the Montessori materials and to extend and enrich his/her understanding of the world.
 Older more experienced children take on the role of peer mentors, reinforcing their own skills, and experiencing the responsibilities of leadership through helping others.
 Extended Day offers an opportunity for focused, small-group attention and provides the perfect bridge to elementary education.
-Commitment to the three-year cycle is therefore essential.
+Commitment to the three-year cycle is therefore highly recommended.